 This interceptor inserts into the event headers, the time in millis at which it processes the event.
-This interceptor inserts a header with key timestamp whose value is the relevant timestamp.
+This interceptor inserts a header with key timestamp (or as specified by the header property) whose value is the relevant timestamp.
 This interceptor can preserve an existing timestamp if it is already present in the configuration.

-Property Name Default Description type The component type name, has to be timestamp or the FQCN preserveExisting false If the timestamp already exists, should it be preserved - true or false
+Property Name Default Description type The component type name, has to be timestamp or the FQCN header timestamp The name of the header in which to place the generated timestamp. preserveExisting false If the timestamp already exists, should it be preserved - true or false

 '''

-al.sources = r1
+al.sources = rl

-al.channels = c1
+al.channels = cl

-al.sources.rl.channels = c1
+al.sources.rl.channels = cl

 al.sources.rl.type = seq

-al.sources.rl.interceptors = i1
+al.sources.rl.interceptors = il

 al.sources.rl.interceptors.il.type = timestamp

 '''